 Social Media Netiquette

-Basically, you need a mobile device, internet connection, and email address.
+Basically, you need a mobile device, internet connection, and email address to practice social media etiquette.
 Social apps are a category in the app stores.
 However, don’t need to use an app.
 You can use a web browser to open an account.
 Also, login and use the service.
 Still, some are only available from app stores.
 On the other hand, limited features may be available or vice versa.

 Go over the does and don’ts.
 Understand, you create your own content.
 So, does everybody else.
 Open an account, if you don’t already have one.
 Engage contacts.
 Look at interesting stuff.
 An hour a day is kind of a lot.
 Fifteen minutes a day is barely enough time to catch up with friends.